jdeluyck/kcoreorg-website/_posts/2020/2020-08-18-macvlan-host-access.md

 ---
 title: 'Allowing macvlan-networked docker containers to access the host'
 date: 2020-08-18
-categories:
+categories: [Technology & IT, Networking]
-  - Linux / Unix
-  - Networking
 tags:
   - docker
   - macvlan
+  - linux
 ---
 This post is more a reminder for myself than anything else ;)